-City puts final plans together for Superblock project
+City breaks ground for Superblock project

 On hand to celebrate this occasion was Mayor Tom Ellis, City Councilor David Emami, and Traffic and Public Safety Committee members, TJ Milashouskas and Kevin Bailey.
 North Clackamas School Principals, Heather Hull from Happy Valley Elementary School and LaJena Broadous from Happy Valley Middle School also participated in today’s festivities.